Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Theory

-In this case, the numerical cost of one call of $ \mathcal{L}_\text{PM} $ essentially depends on the triple sums introduced in Eq.~(\ref{eq:PM}).
+is the contribution of orbital $p$ to the Mulliken charge of atom $A$.
+In this case, the numerical cost of one call of $ \mathcal{L}_\text{PM} $ essentially depends on the triple sums over the molecular and atomic orbitals in Eqs.~(\ref{eq:L_PM}) and (\ref{eq:PM}).
 As a results, the computational cost of the global PM method scales as $\mathcal{O}(N^3)$ (multiplied by the number of times $\mathcal{L}_\text{PM}$ is called).
+Note that the traditional PM method is ill-defined since Mulliken charges are basis set sensitive and do not have a basis set limit.
+Various partial charges estimates can be used instead of Mulliken charges~\cite{lehtola2014pipek}, such as intrinsic orbitals that are basis set insensitive and lead to a cheaper and better behaved localization procedure than PM localization~\cite{knizia2013intrinsic,senjean2021generalization}.

 In summary, the construction of OAOs is the cheapest approach but can't be used when considering active space.
 Somewhat more expensive are PM and FB which share an equivalent scaling, and finally ER which is the most computationally demanding method.